Finding a Top Financial Advisor Firm in Memphis, Tennessee

 This fee-based firm has a long history of financial planning.
 In 1980, E. Denby Brandon, Jr., founder of Brandon Financial Planning, was the first chairman of the board of affiliated associations, the organization behind the certified financial planner (CFP) certification.

-While this financial advisor firm has a long history and ties with Legacy Wealth Management (No. 2) for oldest on the list, it stayed small with just three advisors, tying it for fewest advisors on our top 10 list with W Advisors (No. 10).
-It manages more than 200 accounts and has more than $239 million assets under management.
+While this financial advisor firm has a long history and ties with Legacy Wealth Management (No. 2) for oldest on the list, it stayed small with just three advisors, the second-fewest behind Century Wealth Management.
+It manages more than 200 accounts and has almost $276 million assets under management.
 The firm has a minimum fee of $3,000.